Blog » Scuba Diving Articles » Dive Safety » Diving Accident Analysis: Christine Gauci Fatality | Malta 2020

 Technical Dive Whilst Inexperienced With Drysuit:

 Comments: Needless to say, expert training is a necessity for using drysuits.
 They contribute, far more frequently than any other item of dive equipment, to uncontrolled ascents and resulting decompression sickness incidents.
-I lost another diving friend several years ago who was unqualified and inexperienced using drysuits.
-They were also an instructor, and the fatal accident occured shallower than 10m.
+I lost another diving friend several years ago who was unqualified and inexperienced in using dry suits.
+They were also an instructor, and the fatal accident occurred shallower than 10m.

 Using any unfamiliar equipment is an especially bad idea on technical decompression or overhead environment dives; the consequences of error are far too severe.
 Make time to practice with new equipment in safe, supervised situations; swimming pool sessions or very shallow shore dives.

 Likewise, issues with equipment functionality cannot be ignored.
-Even if the equipment itself doesn’t directly provoke an incident, it can be complicit in adding an tolerable amount of cognitive strain when the diver is already experiencing stress.
-Be wary not to over-estimate your capability to deal with unfamiliar or dysfunctional equipment; under stress it can be a decisive factor preventing a favourable outcome.
+Even if the equipment itself doesn’t directly provoke an incident, it can be complicit in adding an intolerable amount of cognitive strain when the diver is already experiencing stress.
+Be wary not to overestimate your capability to deal with unfamiliar or dysfunctional equipment; under stress it can be a decisive factor in preventing a favorable outcome.

 Buoyancy Problems On Descent: